 The whole series is about hygiene; it is about water conservation; essentially it is all about sanitation.

-Firetruck, the second book in the series is a fun story to help children with bed-wetting and ‘Silly Billy’ tackles the environmental element in a playful way.
+Firetruck, the second book in the series is a fun story to help children with bed-wetting and ‘Silly Billy’ is a book about accidents, and we all know there are plenty of those.

 KAKA is a lot of fun not only for children but also for the reader.
 Bedtime stories that are both meaningful and fun.